 7. Involve your child’s teacher

-There are many parent teacher communication strategies, but the feeling should be mutual.
+There are many parent-teacher communication tools and strategies, but the feeling should be mutual.
 Meaning, It’s ok to ask for help!

 Especially if you’re feeling overwhelmed and not sure how to help your student, a conversation with their teacher(s) is a great first step.
 They may have valuable observations and suggestions based on their professional experience and knowledge of your child.